-- Excel is used in Precedent models only. - Excel utilizes the 1515 controller instead of the 1510A. - The Excel 1515 controller uses half-bridge technology allowing cooler operating temperatures and increased motor braking. - The Excel minimum motor braking speed has been lowered to almost zero. - Excel has higher energy output during regenerative braking due to the lowered minimum motor braking speed. - The Excel accelerator pedal has more control of downhill speed. - The programmed speed of the Excel vehicle can now range from 5 to 19.2 mph (8 to 30.8 kph) with fine adjustments in 0.1 mph (0.16 kph) increments. - · Excel provides mileage readings. - · Excel has more diagnostics available. - Excel offers the ability to change software.
-See Section 11 IQ Display Module (IQDM) and IQDM-P Diagnostics: Excel System with ERIC Charging.
+- Excel is used in Precedent models only. - Excel utilizes the 1515 controller instead of the 1510A. - The Excel 1515 controller uses half-bridge technology allowing cooler operating temperatures and increased motor braking.

+- The Excel minimum motor braking speed has been lowered to almost zero. - Excel has higher energy output during regenerative braking due to the lowered minimum motor braking speed. - The Excel accelerator pedal has more control of downhill speed. - The programmed speed of the Excel vehicle can now range from 5 to 19.2 mph (8 to 30.8 kph) with fine adjustments in 0.1 mph (0.16 kph) increments. - · Excel provides mileage readings. - Excel has more diagnostics available. - Excel offers the ability to change software.